 The VTS Authority should implement a revalidation process to ensure that VTS personnel maintain their qualifications.

-ADAPTATION TRAINING
+Recurrent Training

+Recurrent training should be carried out at regular intervals and is part of a structured training programme thereby enabling continual professional development and resulting in the maintenance of the VTS qualification.

+Recurrent training should cover generic and area specific elements of competency.

+The Competent Authority should determine the frequency of the recurrent training programme.
+It is recommended that recurrent training should be carried out at intervals not exceeding five years.

+Adaptation Training

 Adaptation training should be carried out whenever significant changes are expected, or when changes have been made concerning equipment, regulations, operational procedures or any other matter relevant to the performance of VTS personnel.

 It is recommended that adaptation training should be completed, if possible, before the change(s) takes place.